Teaching Respect When Responding to a Disrespectful Child

 • It’s their choice whether they continue to spend social time with friends, based on whether they can show you they can talk respectfully to others.

-So, the next time your child gives you lip, remember to keep your own lips closed long enough to take a deep breath.
+So, the next time your child shows a lack of respect, remember to pause and take a deep breath.
 Figure out which of the above reasons your child is being disrespectful.
 Then respond (not react) helpfully, using the suggestions above, so you will be modeling and teaching respect.